zaschiff/CompleteWebDeveloperBootcamp/README.md

 ### quiz4.html

 The second exercise.
 A simple yet robust form to be built that forces a person to register certain amount of information.
 The are specified fields that are required and require a certain length.

+## Introduction to CSS

+this is the 4th unit the course and covers the beginning skills whe using css to style an html document.

+### Selectors exercise

+the only quiz in the seciton that uses a css file to alter the accompanying html file.

+#### selectors.css

+the css file to be altered follwing the pre-written commented instrucitons that alter the html file in the directory.

+#### selectorsExercise.html

+the html file that is moved for the exercise.
+Nothing was touched in this file.